cmderdev/cmder/scripts/README.md

 # Scripts

-This folder contains helper scripts used to build, package, and update the Cmder distribution.
+This folder contains helper scripts used to:

+- Update sources.
+- Build the launcheer and download sources.
+- Package release archives.

 The scripts share a small library of helper functions located in `utils.ps1`.

 **Overview**
 - **build.ps1**: Builds the Cmder distribution.
 It downloads and unpacks vendor components, preserves user configuration (ConEmu / Windows Terminal), prepares portable components, and can optionally compile the launcher when run with the `-Compile` switch.
 It supports skipping vendor downloads (`-NoVendor`), selecting which terminal to include (`-terminal`), and customizing paths (`-sourcesPath`, `-saveTo`, `-launcher`, `-config`).
 The script uses `msbuild` when compiling the launcher and utilities like `7z` for extraction.